 On the other hand, adjectives describing a report noun are quite numerous.
-Examples are bogus, contentious, debatable, erroneous, extreme, fallacious, feeble, flimsy, hard to accept/believe, limited, ludicrous, misconceived, misguided, misleading, misplaced, mistaken, mythical, naive, overstated, poor, questionable, scanty, shaky, simplistic, speculative, unconvincing, unsupportable and weak.
+Examples are bogus, contentious, debatable, erroneous, extreme, fallacious, feeble, flimsy, hard to accept/believe, limited, ludicrous, misconceived, misguided, misleading, misplaced, mistaken, mythical, naive, overstated, poor, preposterous, questionable, scanty, shaky, simplistic, speculative, unconvincing, unsupportable and weak.
 Many of these can also be used after It is (some with to say, some without it).
 Exceptions are poor, scanty and weak.

 3. Use of Adverbs

 Many of the adjectives listed above can be made into adverbs with -ly and combined with a report verb to show disagreement.
 Those in the list that cannot do this are underlined.